greg-raven/Department-21/_posts/2018-12-26-the-white-christmas.md

 No snow on Christmas would be awful!

-John says we'll have so much snow by the end of winter, that I'll never want to see snow again
+John says we'll have so much snow by the end of winter, that I'll never want to see snow again.

 I don't think that's possible.